pbackus/latex-markdown-equivalency/latex-markdown-equivalency.md

 `%` character marks the start of a comment; any text between it and the end of the line will be ignored.

-You can use the example above as a starting point for your own documents, if you wish; however, some of LaTeX's default settings are a bit strange.
-I myself prefer the following minimal preamble, which I'll be using in this article's LaTeX translation:
+You can use the example above as a template for your own documents, if you wish, and all of the examples in this article will work with it.
+However, some of LaTeX's default settings are a bit strange.
+I myself like to use the following minimal preamble, which makes a few small tweaks:

     % Tell LaTeX to treat the file as UTF-8 instead of ASCII
     \usepackage[utf8]{inputenc}